Please ensure Javascript is enabled for purposes of website accessibility

 Hiking with Dogs

-Remember that you are visiting wildlife’s home while on your hike.
-Many of these species are very sensitive and, given the short summers and heavy traffic in our area, are often doing all they can to survive.
+Remember you are visiting wildlife’s home while on your hike.
+Many of these species are very sensitive and often doing all they can to survive.
 Being chased, or even feeling threatened, by a dog can have long-lasting negative effects on our wildlife populations.

 Keeping your dog on a leash will minimize the likelihood of a negative encounter with another dog.

-Not all trail users are fond of dogs, even the nice ones!
-Keeping your dog on a leash will ensure that other users do not feel threatened or anxious about encountering your dog
+Not all trail users are fond of dogs.
+Keeping your dog on a leash will ensure that other users do not feel threatened or anxious about encountering your dog.

-If you would like to hike with your dog off leash, there are several areas you can go, such as any trail, aside from the North Trail, that does not enter the Eagles Nest Wilderness, as well as dog parks within the Town of Vail.
-Remember that, no matter where you are, when in public, your dog needs to be under verbal control.
-Also, if you use a provided dog waste bag, please remember to carry it out with you.
-The bags are not biodegradable.
+If you would like to hike with your dog off leash, there are several areas you can go.
+Trails that do not enter the Eagles Nest Wilderness often allow off-leash dogs under voice control as well as dog parks within the Town of Vail.
+Remember that no matter where you are, when in public, your dog needs to be under verbal control.
+Also please remember to pick up and carry out all dog waste — even if it’s in a biodegradable bag.

 What To Bring